 Vermont has high quality deer hunting due to a rural landscape, good habitat, lots of public land open to hunting, regulations allowing young bucks to mature before being hunted, and plenty of deer.

-Greatest deer densities are found in eastern counties south of St. Johnsbury, as well as the southeast, southwest and northwest quarters of the state.
-The Green Mountains up the center of the state and the Northeast Kingdom have fewer deer but more remote country for hunters who like to get into bigger woods.
+The greatest deer densities are found in eastern counties south of St. Johnsbury, as well as the southwest and northwest quarters of the state.
+Generally, the Green Mountain range and the Northeast Kingdom have fewer deer but more remote country for hunters who like to get into bigger woods.

 Vermont has a three-deer annual limit, only two of which may be legal bucks.
 Three archery licenses are allowed in archery season.
 November brings a youth weekend and the traditional 16-day rifle season for bucks with one antler having two or more points one inch or longer.
 A hunting license comes with a buck tag for the November rifle season.
 The muzzleloader season offers more deer hunting opportunity in early December with an additional muzzleloader license.
 Check for latest regulations at our website: www.vtfishandwildlife.com.

-Deer regulations may be updated annually.
-Regulations on antlerless deer hunting are issued in the fall.
-The regulations list the Wildlife Management Units (WMUs) that are open for antlerless deer hunting during archery season and during muzzleloader season by a lottery for a limited number of permits.
+Deer regulations are usually updated annually.
+The deer permit numbers for antlerless deer hunting for each WMU are issued in the late spring or early summer.
+After public notice and hearings, the Board lists the Wildlife Management Units (WMUs) that are open for antlerless deer hunting during archery season and during muzzleloader season by a lottery for a limited number of permits.
 Check the Fish & Wildlife website (www.vtfishandwildlife.com) for these and other new regulations.

-A person shall not take more than three deer in a calendar year, only two of which may be legal bucks.
-Individual season restrictions apply.
+A person shall not take more than three deer in a calendar year, only two of which may be “legal bucks” (See definition below).
+A hunter may take no more than one legal buck per season (youth, archery, rifle, muzzleloader).
+Although archery season is divided into an early and late portion, it is considered a single season.

 Hunting hours are one-half hour before sunrise to one half hour after sunset.
 (See Sunrise/Sunset Tables.)